ironbar/arc25/docs/modeling/Iteration_24_RL_BARC.md

 - [ ] How to pass the responses to the reward function?
 It seems that the data should be provided as a field in the dictionary
 - [ ] If I understand correctly each step a single problem is seen
+- [ ] Should I modify the tokenizer directly in the model to avoid problems?
+- [ ] What is the max prompt length for all the datasets available? -> Use that to better set the max_model_len of VLLM